The Macartney mission to China 1793-94

 But why did the British not obey the command to kowtow?
 The well known adage ‘When in Rome do as the Romans do’ should surely apply.
 If a foreign dignitary refuses to bow to the Queen or kiss the hand of the Pope this is still taken as an affront, surely a visitor should obey local customs out of politeness?

 Macartney in his journal admits that the embassy should have shown more flexibility to traditional local customs and dressed in a more Chinese fashion, however on the kowtow he remains firm that such a grovelling obeisance would have sent the wrong message.
 This appreciation of the issue is supported by what happened soon after.
 The Dutch sent an embassy led by Isaac Titsingh ➚ in 1795 and wanted to teach the British a lesson.
 Although not as grand as the British it made the strategic decision of doing whatever the Chinese demanded, including kowtowing whenever requested.
-The result was greater humiliation than Macartney ever attained.
+The result was greater humiliation than Macartney ever received.
 The refusal to kowtow was emblematic but not the root of the problem.

 The Emperor’s response

 What Macartney did not realize was that the response had already been formulated in advance, in early August before the formal audience.
 In essence the embassy was doomed before it had arrived.
-The efficient Imperial service were well prepared and just followed ancient precedent, it did not need to look seriously at the ‘demands’.
+The efficient Imperial government were well prepared and just followed ancient precedent, it did not need to look seriously at the ‘demands’.

-Macartney was disheartened and quickly wrote a more detailed list of requests and sent them via Heshen.
-These too were summarily dismissed.
+Macartney was disheartened and quickly wrote a more detailed list of requests and sent them via Heshen; these too were summarily dismissed.
 Macartney could only take solace from being treated with respect.
 All that he could hope to do was to negotiate with the senior officials who accompanied the embassy on the long overland journey home.

 “Formerly Portugal presented tribute, now England is paying homage.